Unifying GANs and Score-Based Diffusion as Generative Particle Models: Particle Models with Generators: Training of Interacting Particles

 \subsection{Generator Training as a Modified Particle Model}

 We begin with the training of a neural generator $g_{\theta}\colon \mathbb{R}^d \to \mathbb{R}^D$ parameterized by $\theta$.
 Associated with a prior distribution on its latent space $p_z$, $g_\theta$ produces a generated distribution $p_{\theta}$ as the pushforward of $p_z$ through $g_\theta$: $p_{\theta} = g_\theta \sharp p_z$, by which we seek to imitate $\pdata$.
 Unlike PMs which progressively construct synthesized samples directly in the data space $\R^D$, generators enable models like GANs to generate samples starting from a different latent space.
 When $d < D$, this latent space allows the resulting distribution to be naturally embedded into a lower-dimensional manifold, thereby integrating the manifold hypothesis \citep{Bengio2013}.
-Parameters $\theta$ evolve during training, making the generated distribution move accordingly: $\rho_t = p_{\theta_t}$.
+The parameters $\theta$ evolve during training, making the generated distribution move accordingly: $\rho_t = p_{\theta_t}$.

-We characterized in \cref{sec:pm-no-gen}, \cref{obs:pm_loss}, PMs as models that make free generated particles optimize an objective $h_{\rho}\colon \R^D \to \R$ that convey desirable convergence properties.
+We characterized in \cref{sec:pm-no-gen}, \cref{obs:pm_loss}, PMs as models that make free generated particles optimize an objective $h_{\rho}\colon \R^D \to \R$ that conveys desirable convergence properties.
 We leverage this observation to show that generator training can be framed as a PM as well.
 We see that generators involve generated particles $x_t \sim \rho_t$ as generator outputs $x_t = \app{g_{\theta_t}}{z}$, with $z \sim p_z$, which move during training.
-We proceed by making the generator optimize the same objective $h_{\rho_t}$ as in PMs, that is, the generator parameters are trained to minimize at each optimization step (where $\eta$ is the learning rate):
+We proceed by making the generator optimize the same objective $h_{\rho_t}$ as in PMs, that is, the generator parameters are trained to minimize at each optimization step:

-In the optimization of \cref{eq:gen_loss}, we intentionally ignore the dependency of $\rho$ on $\theta$, i.e.\, in practice $\rho = \app{\mathrm{StopGradient}}{g_{\theta} \sharp p_z}$.
+In the optimization of \cref{eq:gen_loss}, we intentionally ignore the dependency of $\rho$ on $\theta$, i.e.\ in practice $\rho = \app{\mathrm{StopGradient}}{g_{\theta} \sharp p_z}$.
 This allows us to mimic PMs where generated particles $x_t$s optimize the objective $h_{\rho_t}$, without taking into account that $\rho_t$ is actually a mixture of all the $x_t$s.

-By optimizing $\theta_t$ via gradient descent for the loss of \cref{eq:gen_loss}, idealized in the continuous training time setting, we obtain using the chain rule:
+By optimizing $\theta_t$ via gradient descent for the loss of \cref{eq:gen_loss} with learning rate $\eta$, idealized in the continuous training time setting, we obtain using the chain rule:

 As a consequence, using the chain rule again, each generated particle $x_t = \app{g_{\theta_t}}{z} \sim \rho_t$ evolves as:

 where $k_{g_{\theta}}\colon z, z' \mapsto \grad_{\theta_{t}} \app{g_{\theta_{t}}}{z}^{\top} \grad_{\theta_{t}} \app{g_{\theta_{t}}}{z'}$ is the matrix Neural Tangent Kernel \citep[NTK,][]{Jacot2018} of the generator. \cref{eq:gen_dynamics} describes the dynamics of the generated particles as a modified version of \cref{eq:particle_models} for PMs.
 We formalize this as follows.